Naowak/STREAM-benchmark/paper.md

 ## Experimental Results

-We conducted experiments on the STREAM benchmark using the four architectures we described above: ESN, LSTM, Transformers, and Transformer-Decoder.
-Each tasks difficulty can be adjust by changing the number of symbols, the length of the sequences, the delay, etc. All thoses task parameters have been selected so that the benchmark can be runned on a cluster of 8xA100 GPUs in less than 20 hours by architecture.
+We conducted experiments on the STREAM benchmark using the three architectures we described above: LSTM, GRU, and Transformer-Decoder.
+Each tasks difficulty can be adjust by changing the number of symbols, the length of the sequences, the delay, etc. We would like to provide 3 different variation of difficulty (*small*, *medium* and *large*) and conduct the experiment on both.
+For now on, only the *small* set of task-parameters has been evaluated.
 Those task parameters are described in the annexes [ANNEXE].

-We didn't know the best Hyper-Parameters (HP) for each architecture on each task, so we used a random search to find the best ones.
-For each task and each architecture, we sampled 2000 sets of HP on 10 seeds (200 per seed) and trained a model for each set of HP.
-The HP space search for each architecture is described in the annexes [ANNEXE].
+Since we want to evaluate how each architecture is able to scale, we tested all architecture for different size of parameters : 1k, 10k, 100k and 1M trainable parameters.
+For the LSTM and GRU, only one Hyper-Parameter (e.g. the *hidden size*) can influence the size of the model, so we selected it to match the targeted size.
+In contrast, for the Transformer-Decoder architecture, several HP (e.g. *d_model*, *dim_feedforward*) can have an impact on the size of the model, or lead to different architecture (e.g. *nhead*).
+Since we do not know in advance which set of HP is the best for each tasks, we arbitraly selected 4 different set of HP for each targeted size, all following the same schema.
+Those model's HP are described in the annexes [ANNEXE].

-We evaluated the performance of each trained models on its test set and reported its error (Mean Square Error for regression tasks and 1-Accuracy for classification tasks).
-Then, for each architecture and each tasks, we seperate the models in 5 categories : models having less than 1k parameters, 10k parameters, 100k parameters, 1M parameters, and more than 1M parameters.
-We retrieved the best model in each category, here are the results :
+We conducted the experiment on 5 different seeds, and select the best one for each combinaison of task / architecture / size.
+The evaluation consisted of reporting the error of each trained models on its test set : *Mean Square Error* for regression tasks and *1-Accuracy* for classification tasks (lower is better).

 TABLE